anoff/microllaborators/readme.md

-# AR stuff for microscope
+# microlabborators �‍👩‍👦‍👦🔬👩‍🏫

-> put microscope images into AR for advanced collaboration 🔮🔬
+> put microscope images into AR for advanced collaboration 🔮🔬👩‍🏫

 Teacher/student classroom scenario for gamified collaboration on three dimensional microscopic images.
 By opening the website on a device with a camera ([iOS not supported](https://webkit.org/status/#specification-webrtc) 😓) pupils and the teacher can interact visually, from remote locations and in realtime.